 Products made by the US-owned Heinz company had been imported and sold in Australia since the late 19th century.
-The factory in Bendigo Street, Richmond, was opened in 1935.
-The first product produced in Australia was bottled horseradish.
+The factory in Bendigo Street, Richmond, Victoria, was opened in 1935, the first product produced in Australia being bottled horseradish.
 The first canned product was baked beans in tomato sauce, soon followed by canned spaghetti and a range of soups.

 The company was founded in Pittsburgh, USA, in 1876 and became H. J. Heinz in 1888.
 The ‘Heinz 57 varieties’ slogan was first used in 1896.
 By 1906, many of their products were available in Australia, with the Australian Town and Country Journal asserting that “Although an American firm, the name of Heinz is familiar if not exactly a household word in many houses in Australia, where its pickles, sauces, and preserves have been on the market some time”.